deepaklearner/sample_cypher/simple1.md

 v1.4

-// Step 1: Identify the CEO (user who reports to themselves) and set their level to 1 MATCH (ceo:User)
+// Step 1: Identify the CEO (user who reports to themselves) MATCH (ceo:User)
 WHERE ceo.employeeNumber = ceo.managerid

-SET ceo.Level = 1
+// Step 2: Find all direct reports to the CEO (Level 2) MATCH (n:User)-[:REPORTS_TO]->(ceo)

-// Step 2: Find all users who report to the CEO and set their level to 2 MATCH (n:User)-[:REPORTS_TO]->(ceo:User)
+RETURN ceo.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 1 AS Level UNION
-WHERE ceo.employeeNumber = n.managerid
+// Step 3: Find all direct reports to Level 2 users and calculate Level 3, and so on MATCH (n:User)-[:REPORTS_TO]->(m:User)
-SET n.Level = 2
+WHERE m.employeeNumber <> m.managerid // Avoid cyclic relations (in case a user reports to themselves) WITH n, m, 2 AS Level

-// Return the CEO and their direct reports (Level 2 users) RETURN n.employeeNumber, n.managerid, n.Level
+MATCH (m2:User)-[:REPORTS_TO]->(m)
-ORDER BY n.Level
+RETURN n.employeeNumber AS employeeNumber, m.employeeNumber AS managerid, Level ORDER BY Level